ecnu-oslab/ecnu-oslab-up/projects/linux/malloc/README.md

 ## Readings and Notes

 At some point you will decide to use a header per each allocated block.
-The suggested size of such a header is less than or equal to 16 bytes.
+The maximum size of such a header is 16 bytes.

 Useful to read OSTEP [Chapter 16](http://pages.cs.wisc.edu/~remzi/OSTEP/vm-freespace.pdf).

 ## Overview

 In this project, you will be implementing a memory allocator for the heap of a user-level process.
-Your functions will be to build your own malloc() and free().
+Your functions will be to build your own `malloc()` and `free()`.

 Memory allocators have two distinct tasks.
 First, the memory allocator asks the operating system to expand the heap portion of the process's address space by calling either sbrk or mmap.
 Second, the memory allocator doles out this memory to the calling process.
 This involves managing a free list of memory and finding a contiguous chunk of memory that is large enough for the user's request; when the user later frees memory, it is added back to this list.